 I was born and mostly raised in the U.S. South.
-But I spent two formative years as a child in Bonn, (West) Germany, where I went to an echt Kindergarten and learned to play soccer.
+But I spent two formative years as a child in Bonn, (West) Germany, where I went to an echt kindergarten and first played soccer.
 After my family moved back to the States, I graduated from high school in Alabama and went to college at Ole Miss.
-A Fulbright fellowship then took me to back to Germany for a postgraduate year of teaching and study.
-That year, I also played keys in a band with erstwhile krautrockers and became a fan of Bundesliga club Borussia Mönchengladbach, whose games I still watch on weekends.
+A Fulbright fellowship then took me to back to Germany for postgraduate teaching and study; that year, I also played keys in a band with erstwhile krautrockers and became a fan of Bundesliga club Borussia Mönchengladbach, whose games I still watch on weekends.
 Berlin and New York were then home for several years until I moved to Geneva to study at the Graduate Institute of International and Development Studies (IHEID).
 I went on to earn a PhD in history from Duke.
+The photographs below are mine.

 Calle Juárez, Mexicali, MX